Are you struggling with writing customer service emails? Discover 6 tips that will help you instantly improve.

 Email is available round the clock

 Another reason why email is still relevant is because it is available round the clock.
 Your customers can email in with questions or issues anytime they’d like.
 This may not be the case with chat or phone support.
-It may be after hours when no is available to staff the live chat system or the phone lines.
+It may be after hours when no one is available to staff the live chat system or the phone lines.

-If your brand is all about providing round the clock support, email would be perfect for you.
+If your brand is all about providing round-the-clock support, email would be perfect for you.
 You’ll be able to answer emails throughout the day without having to worry about the system going down.

 Before you dive deep into the world of customer service emails, here are some basic points on customer service email etiquette that you should follow: